 Studies show that neem can exhibit hypoglycemic (blood sugar lowering) effects.
 Neem can benefit diabetics by controlling the blood sugar levels.
 It can prevent and even delay the onset of the disease (12).

-Neem can also prevent the oxidative stress caused during diabetes (13).
+Neem can also prevent the oxidative stress caused with diabetes (13).
 Even earlier studies on the neem plant had shown antidiabetic effects.

 6. Maintains Oral Health

 Neem oil can play a major role in treating gum disease.
 Mouthwashes that contain neem extracts inhibit the growth of Streptococcus mutans in the mouth, a bacteria that causes oral issues.
 In fact, neem oil is added to certain toothpastes as the oil acts as a purifier and an antimicrobial agent.

 Neem leaf can also be used to prevent other dental ailments.
 The extract can help prevent dental plaque and other dental issues like gingivitis, cavities, and tooth decay.
 Chewing on neem bark has also been found to prevent dental disease.
 The bark can be found in almost all alternative healing stores.
 You can also use a neem bark-based toothbrush to maintain optimal health of your teeth.
 Even neem powder can work well – you just have to use it like any other tooth powder.